 I’m a musician, programmer, artist, and tinkerer living in San Francisco.
-By day, I help keep the website for the local public broadcasting station humming along.

 A while back, I came up with the design for the Blinkybug: a small, electric “insect,” constructed from a few simple parts, which responds to its environment by blinking its LED eyes.
 This geeky art project evolved into a small business selling kits at events like the Maker Faire, and most recently has taken the form of a combination book and kit.
 You can read more about the evolution of Blinkybugs in my post on the Chronicle Books blog.